 History

-Founded in the 12th or 13th century in Llanfilo, the church carry the call of the local Saint Bilo or Beilo, but was also known under the call of Saint Milburg, daughter of the king of Mercia from the 7th century.
-In the fourteenth and fifteenth centuries, church was rebuilt and enlarged.
-Early modern modernizations took place around 1680 (large south window), and then in 1710, when the chancel was rebuilt.
-In the nineteenth century, the western part of the building, which was used as a school room, was blocked.
-The western tower was also rebuilt at that time.
-The church was thoroughly renovated at the beginning of the 20th century.
+Built in the 12th or 13th century in Llanfilo, the church was dedicated to the local saint, Bilo or Beilo, but was also known as St. Milburga’s church, daughter of a 7th-century king of Mercia.
+It was rebuilt and enlarged in the 14th and 15th centuries.
+Early modern modernizations took place around 1680 (the nave windows) and again in 1710, when the chancel was rebuilt.
+In the 19th century, the western part of the building was partitioned off and used as a schoolroom.
+The western tower was rebuilt in 1851.
+A thorough renovation of the church began in 1913.

 Architecture